Pubic hair: Development

 Other areas of the skin are similarly, though slightly less, sensitive to androgens and androgenic hair typically appears somewhat later.
 In rough sequence of sensitivity to androgens and appearance of androgenic hair are the armpits (axillae), perianal area, upper lip, preauricular areas (sideburns), periareolar areas (nipples), middle of the chest, neck under the chin, remainder of chest and beard area, limbs and shoulders, back, and buttocks.
 Although generally considered part of the process of puberty, pubarche is distinct and independent of the process of maturation of the gonads that leads to sexual maturation and fertility.
 Pubic hair can develop from adrenal androgens alone and can develop even when the ovaries or testes are defective and nonfunctional.
 There is little, if any, difference in the capacity of male and female bodies to grow hair in response to androgens.

 Pubic hair and underarm hair can vary in color considerably from the hair of the scalp.
 In most people, it is darker, although it can also be lighter.
 In most cases it is most similar in color to a person's eyebrows.

 Hair texture varies from tightly curled to entirely straight, not necessarily correlating to the texture of the scalp hair.
-People of East Asian heritage tend to have straight, wavy pubic hair.
+People of East Asian heritage tend to have black, wavy pubic hair.

 Pubic hair patterns can vary by race and ethnicity.
-Patterns of pubic hair, known as the escutcheon, vary between sexes.
+Patterns of pubic hair, known as the escutcheon, vary between both the sexes and individuals.
 On most females, the pubic patch is triangular and lies over the vulva and mons pubis.
 On many males, the pubic patch tapers upwards to a line of hair pointing towards the navel (see abdominal hair), roughly a more upward-pointing triangle.
 As with axillary (armpit) hair, pubic hair is associated with a concentration of sebaceous glands in the area.

+Function

+Pubic hair differs from other hair on the body, and is a secondary sex characteristic.

+Pubic hair is a defense mechanism against bugs and insects, especially in the prehistory of nakedness and clothing era.

+Zoologist Desmond Morris disputes theories that it developed to signal sexual maturity or protect the skin from chafing during copulation, and prefers the explanation that pubic hair acts as a scent trap.

+Also, both sexes having thick pubic hairs act as a partial cushion during intercourse.